 C103.6 Building documentation and close out submittal requirements.
-The construction documents shall specify that the documents described in this section be provided to the building owner or owner's authorized agent with 180-90 days of the date of receipt of the certificate of occupancy.
+The construction documents shall specify that the documents described in this section be provided to the building owner or owner's authorized agent with 180 days of the date of receipt of the certificate of occupancy.

 C103.6.1 Record documents.
 Construction documents shall be updated to convey a record of the completed work.
 Such updates shall include mechanical, electrical and control drawings red-lined, or redrawn if specified, that show all changes to size, type and locations of components, equipment and assemblies.
-Record documents shall include the location and model number of each piece of equipment.